 There are certainly effective nootropics out there.
 Caffeine and L-Theanine (this is a great brand that I use, and it is among the cheapest) are the ones I have the most experience with.

 Green tea is better than coffee for a much more relaxed feeling, largely because it has less caffeine and it has theanine in it.
 I like to mix coffee with L-Theanine because together, they produce a relaxed, focused state.
-If I drink green tea, I’ll usually drink it later in the day.
+If I drink green tea, I’ll usually drink it later in the day since it’s not nearly as good at waking me up.

 Overall, however, I am no expert on nootropics.
 Sites like Pill Scout and Examine are much better authorities on various types of supplements that can enhance your mood and focus.
 Remember that your diet, mindset, habits, and lifestyle are more important than taking supplements to enhance your productivity, but effective use of caffeine and other supplements can certainly help.